 Courage to Think: A video intro to Scholars at Risk.
 Watch>

-Scholars at Risk works through partner networks in the following regions:
+Scholars at Risk works through SAR Sections and Partner Networks in the following regions:

 African Academic Freedom Network: The African Academic Freedom network was formed at a SAR-NEAR workshop, in October 2008 in Addis Ababa, Ethiopia.
 The network is made up in its initial stages of representatives of the various countries represented at the meeting: Ethiopia, Ghana, Kenya, Rwanda, Senegal, Somalia, Sudan, Tanzania, Uganda.

-UK Universities Network: The UK Network's Inaugural Meeting was held at The Royal Society, London, on 15th March 2006, under the auspices of the UK based Council for Assisting Refugee Academics (CARA) and the Scholars at Risk Network (SAR).
-The aim of the Network is to facilitate cooperation and collaboration between UK higher education institutions in support of refugee and threatened academics and in defence and promotion of academic and university freedoms worldwide.
-To this end, the activities of the Network seek to strengthen respect for academic and university freedom; highlight the important role of academics in society; help refugee academics in the UK to rebuild their careers; assist academics under threat in their home country; provide global leadership in crafting an effective response to challenges to academic freedom worldwide.
-The Network currently has 71 university members.
+CARA-SAR UK Universities Network: The UK Section's Inaugural Meeting was held at The Royal Society, London, on 15th March 2006, under the auspices of the UK based Council for Assisting Refugee Academics (CARA) and the Scholars at Risk Network (SAR).
+The aim of the Section is to facilitate cooperation and collaboration between UK higher education institutions in support of refugee and threatened academics and in defence and promotion of academic and university freedoms worldwide.
+To this end, the activities of the Section seek to strengthen respect for academic and university freedom; highlight the important role of academics in society; help refugee academics in the UK to rebuild their careers; assist academics under threat in their home country; provide global leadership in crafting an effective response to challenges to academic freedom worldwide.

-Scholars at Risk, Irish Section in partnership with Universities Ireland: The Irish Section of Scholars at Risk was launched by Iranian Nobel Peace Prize winner Dr Shirin Ebadi at Trinity College Dublin in September 2009.
-This partnership between Universities Ireland and the Scholars at Risk network will provide support to threatened academics around the world, including by arranging temporary placements in Ireland to allow them to safely continue their work.
+Scholars at Risk - Ireland Section in partnership with Universities Ireland: The Ireland Section of Scholars at Risk was launched by Iranian Nobel Peace Prize winner Dr Shirin Ebadi at Trinity College Dublin in September 2009.
+This partnership between Universities Ireland and the Scholars at Risk network provides support to threatened academics around the world, including by arranging temporary placements in Ireland to allow them to safely continue their work.
 More information.

-Grupo 9 de Universidades, Spain: In May 2008, the nine Spanish universities which form the Grupo de 9 Universidades joined the SAR network.
+Grupo 9 de Universidades, Spain: In May 2008, the nine Spanish universities which form the Grupo de 9 Universidades joined SAR as a Partner Network.
 These include: Cantabria, Castilla La Mancha, Extremadura , Islas Baleares, La Rioja, Navarra, Oviedo, País Vasco and Zaragoza.
-The Spanish network hopes to receive its first scholar in Spain through the Scholars at Risk program in the 2009-10 academic year.

-UAF --Scholars at Risk Network, Netherlands: This network is a joint initiative of the University Assistance Fund (UAF) and the Scholars at Risk (SAR) network.
-Currently in its pilot stage (2009-2012), the UAF in cooperation with SAR and higher education institutions in the Netherlands will provide sanctuary to professors, lecturers, researchers and other intellectuals who suffer threats in their home country.
+UAF - Scholars at Risk project in the Netherlands and Belgium: This Section is a joint initiative of the University Assistance Fund (UAF) and the Scholars at Risk (SAR) network.
+The UAF in cooperation with SAR and higher education institutions in the Netherlands and Belgium provides sanctuary to professors, lecturers, researchers and other intellectuals who suffer threats in their home country.

-Arab Society for Academic Freedom: The Arab Society for Academic Freedom was launched in March 2008 in Jordan.
-The Society’s mission is to promote academic freedom and university autonomy across the region.
-The Society has a 25-member Council and an 11-member Executive Committee, with representation from across the Middle East and North Africa.
-The Arab Society is hosted by the Amman Centre for Human Rights, based in Jordan.
+Arab Society for Academic Freedom: The Arab Society for Academic Freedom was launched in March 2008 in Jordan, and is hosted by the Amman Centre for Human Rights, based in Jordan.
+The Society’s mission is to promote academic freedom and university autonomy across the Middle East and North Africa.

-Israel Network: There are eight university members of the Scholars at Risk Israel Network, established in 2005.
+Scholars at Risk - Israel Section: There are eight university members of the Scholars at Risk - Israel Section, established in 2005.
 These include: Bar-Ilan University, Ben Gurion University, Hebrew University of Jerusalem (Institute for Advanced Studies), Technion Israel Institute of Technology, Tel Aviv University, the University of Haifa and the Weizmann Institute of Science.